 Please check back as this list will be updated regularly with newly certified locations.

-Ensure that tocilizumab is available on site prior to infusion of KYMRIAH.
-Monitor patients for signs or symptoms of CRS for at least 4 weeks after treatment with KYMRIAH.
-Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time [see Patient Counseling Information (17)].
-At the first sign of CRS, immediately evaluate patient for hospitalization and institute treatment with supportive care, tocilizumab and/or corticosteroids as indicated [see Dosage and Administration (2.3)].
+Ensure tocilizumab is available on-site prior to KYMRIAH infusion.
+Monitor patients for signs or symptoms of CRS for at least 4 weeks after treatment.
+Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur.
+At the first sign of CRS, immediately evaluate the patient for hospitalization and institute treatment with supportive care, tocilizumab and/or corticosteroids as indicated.

 The safety of immunization with live viral vaccines during or following KYMRIAH treatment has not been studied.
 Vaccination with live virus vaccines is not recommended for at least 2 weeks prior to the start of lymphodepleting chemotherapy, during KYMRIAH treatment, and until immune recovery following treatment with KYMRIAH.

 Pregnant women who have received KYMRIAH may have hypogammaglobulinemia.
 Assess immunoglobulin levels in newborns of mothers treated with KYMRIAH.